MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 The publication list expression is initially set to `All()`, showing all publications.
 To constrain the publications returned to those published in 2019, we apply a publication year filter, with the filter expression being `Year=2019`.
 The publication list expression will then become `And(All(),Year=2019)`.

-If we want to further constrain the publications returned to computer science related only, we apply a fields of study filter, with the filter expression being `Composite(FieldsOfStudy.Name='computer science')`.
-The publication list expression will then become `And(All(),Year=2019,Composite(FieldsOfStudy.Name='computer science'))`.
+If we want to further constrain the publications returned to computer science related only, we apply a fields of study filter, with the filter expression being `Composite(FieldsOfStudy.NormalizedName='computer science')`.
+The publication list expression will then become `And(All(),Year=2019,Composite(FieldsOfStudy.NormalizedName='computer science'))`.

 For more details see `PrivateLibraryExample.appendFilter(attributeName, attributeValue)` and `PrivateLibraryExample.updatePublicationList()` method in `filterablePublicationList.js`.